philipzae/xubuntu-hello/README.md

 ## Why a new Manjaro Welcome Screen ?

 Manjaro-hello is widely inspired by [manjaro-welcome](https://github.com/manjaro/manjaro-welcome).
-I've started to work on a new welcome screen because I think that the current has several defects, some of which are inherited from the technologies used.
+Manjaro-welcome has several defects, some of which are inherited from the technologies used:
-- First, it is based on Gtk3 but because of the use of Webkit and its old Python binding, it is forced to use Gtk2.
+- It is based on Gtk3 but because of the use of the old Python binding of Webkit, it is blocked on gtk2.
-- All content of the app is displayed with HTML that is rendered by Webkit.
-This makes the evolution of the software very complicated.
-For example, it is very hard to make a translation system.
+- The old old Python binding of Webkit has many serious security holes.
-- By using web technologies and Webkit, the renderer is a little bit slower than using native technologies.
+- Content of the app is displayed with web technologies.
+This makes the soft slower and complicates its evolution.
 - Can't know if each link will be open in an external browser or in app.

-For all this reasons, I have chosen to build a new software from scratch but keeping the original structure.
+For all this reasons, we have chosen to build a new software from scratch but keeping the original structure.

 Currently, manjaro-hello has all the major features of manjaro-welcome plus a translation system.
 - Interface is translated using gettext and po files. (po/)